-Click Ok.
-If a connection to the remote SmarterMail server could be established, it will appear in the list of available mail servers.
+Click Save.
+If a connection to the remote SmarterMail server can be established, SmarterMail will appear in the list of available mail servers.

-To ensure that the DNS records of hosted domains point to the remote SmarterMail server, update the MX records in Plesk DNS template accordingly, following the instructions found here.
+To ensure that the DNS records of hosted domains point to the remote SmarterMail server, update the MX records in the Plesk DNS template accordingly.